Notice of Privacy Practices

 • Follow the terms of the notice that is currently posted; and

-• Receive written acknowledgement from you that it has given you its notice of privacy practices
+• Receive written acknowledgment from you that it has given you its notice of privacy practices.

 How FCHC May use and disclose medical information about you

-For example, a physician treating your for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
+For example: a physician treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the hospital’s dietary service if you have diabetes so that FCHC can arrange for appropriate meals.

-If you pay for a health care item or service out-of-pocket, and in full, your medical information for that item or service will not be disclosed to any commercial health plan without your separate written consent.
+If you pay for a health care item or service out-of-pocket and in full, your medical information for that item or service will not be disclosed to any commercial health plan if you request that we not disclose this information.

-For example, if you pay for a blood test in full, and a bill is not sent to your private insurance, we will not release that result to any private insurance without your written permission.
+For example: If you pay for a blood test in full and a bill is not sent to your private insurance, we will not release that result to any private insurance if you request that we not release this information.

 Health Care Operations: We may use and disclose medical information about you for our own business operations.
 These uses and disclosures are necessary to provide our services and make certain that all of our patients receive quality care.
 Uses and disclosures are also necessary for certain health education and teaching programs.
 We may disclose your information to another hospital for their health care operations provided they have a treatment relationship with you.

-For example, we may contact you at home in order to determine your level of satisfaction with our services.
+For example: We may contact you at home in order to determine your level of satisfaction with our services.
 We may use medical information to review the quality of our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also disclose information to doctors, nurses, technicians, medical and other students, and other personnel for performance improvement and educational purposes.
-We may also use medical information for business planning, management and administration of our operations.
-We may also collect information on certain diseases in the form of a registry and may contact you to determine the effectiveness of your treatment and your quality of life.
+We may also use medical information for business planning, management, and administration of our operations.

-Business Associates: We may disclose medical information about you to outside persons or business who perform functions or activities on our behalf, or who provide certain professional services to us.
+Business Associates: We may disclose medical information about you to outside persons or businesses who perform functions or activities on our behalf or who provide certain professional services to us.
 Under contracts with such persons or businesses, your medical information is required to be kept confidential.

 Fundraising Activities: We may use medical information about you to contact you in an effort to raise money for the Fulton County Health Center and its operations.
 We will use basic demographic information (your name, address, telephone number, and dates you received services or treatment).
 If you do not want FCHC to contact you for fundraising efforts, you must notify FCHC administration in writing.

 Hospital Directory: If you are hospitalized, we may include certain limited information about you in our hospital directory while you are a patient in the hospital.
-This information may include your name, location in the hospital, your general condition (fair, good, serious, etc.) and religious affiliation.
-The directory information, except for your religious affiliation may be released to people who ask for you by name.
-Your religious affiliation may be given to members of the clergy even if they don’t ask for you by name, unless that you request that we do not release it.
-This is so your family, friends and clergy can visit you in the hospital and generally know how you are doing.
+This information may include your name, location in the hospital, your general condition (fair, good, serious, etc.), and religious affiliation.
+The directory information, except for your religious affiliation, may be released to people who ask for you by name.
+Your religious affiliation may be given to members of the clergy even if they do not ask for you by name unless you request that we do not release it.
+This is so your family, friends, and clergy can visit you in the hospital and generally know how you are doing.
 You may restrict or prohibit the use or disclosure of this directory information by notifying the registration clerk at the time of your admission or the Patient Access Department.

 Workers’ Compensation: We may use or disclose medical information about you for Workers’ Compensation or similar programs as authorized or required by law.
 These programs provide benefits for work-related injuries or illnesses.